azarank77/RA4M1-Custom/README.md

 ## Setup

 1. **Add the custom board manager URL** to your Arduino IDE. (https://ptmotorsport.github.io/RA4M1-Custom/package_PTMoSpoCo-RA4M1_index.json)
 2. **Install the "PT MoSpoCo Boards"** package via Boards Manager.
 If you receive an error saying that the archive hash differs from the index hash you may have to manually the install the .zip file.
-To do this, go to C:\User\AppData\Local\Arduino15\staging\packages and replace the existing PTMoSpoCo-RA4M1.zip file with the PTMoSpoCo-RA4M1.zip available above.
+To do this, go to C:\User\AppData\Local\Arduino15\staging\packages and replace the existing PTMoSpoCo-RA4M1.zip file with the PTMoSpoCo-RA4M1.zip file available above.
 3. **Select your board:** Tools > Board > *RA4M1 PT MoSpoCo*.
 4. **Connect your hardware** and upload sketches as usual.